petermr/tigr2ess/epmcSearches/eupmc_documentation.md

 **By default, the Europe PMC RESTful(one of the `API`of epmc searches)  search results are sorted by relevance, with the most relevant result being presented first in the list.**

-# How do Can we  search Europe PMC?
+# How Can we  search Europe PMC?

   *The main Europe PMC site provides two search functions: a free text search, direct from the `main search box`, or `an advanced    search`, from the advanced search page which provides you with a number of different parameter(Operators) options.*